3dgep/input/README.md

 Relative mouse mode will cause the mouse state to report relative mouse deltas in the states's x, and y values.
 Some backends will poll for mouse movement in a separate thread so it's not always obvious when the mouse deltas should be reset.
 For this reason, you should call `Mouse::resetRelativeMotion()` at the end of each frame.

-It's also not safe to reset the mouse delta's whenever `Mouse::getState()` is used.
+It's also not safe to reset the mouse deltas whenever `Mouse::getState()` is used.
 It is very important that `Mouse::getState` reports the *same* state when retrieving the state several times in the same frame.
-Resetting the mouse delta in the `Mouse::getState` function may cause unexpected behaviour if the mouse state is queried several times per frame.
-That's why the mouse deltas (and scroll wheel values) are not reset automatically when reading the mouse state and you should call `Mouse::resetRelativeMotion()` at the end of each frame to reset the delta values manually.
+Resetting the mouse delta in the `Mouse::getState` function may cause unexpected behavior if the mouse state is queried several times per frame.
+That's why the mouse deltas (and scroll wheel values) are not reset automatically when reading the mouse state, and you should call `Mouse::resetRelativeMotion()` at the end of each frame to reset the delta values manually.

 ```cpp
 void updateMouse()